I write primarily about work on this blog, but from time to time I recount fun adventures I’ve had outside the office1.

 Strength certainly helps when climbing, but when you’re placing your own anchors the sport becomes a big puzzle with severe consequences for putting the wrong piece in the wrong place.
 That sounds scary, but climbing is actually a very safe sport if you know what you’re doing and have been trained properly.
 Luckily, my brother is an expert climber and I’ve been slowly learning the ropes under his tutelage.

-I’m proud to say that this week I led my first traditional climb.
+That being said, I’m proud to say that this week I led my first traditional climb.

 Yours truly, making my way up what’s called a “chimney.”
 Notice the gear sticking out of the rock—that’s what I placed to catch me in the event of a fall.